Search This Site

 • Setup Guide

 Note: To get your router ready to go, you will need to disconnect from the internet.
-This page should stay in your browser, but you can print it to be sure.
+This page should stay in your browser, but you print it to be sure you have access to the router setup instructions.

 1. Unpack everything and take a quick inventory to ensure it is all present.